 This additionally requires the cooperation and consent of the Office of the United States Attorney General, because this office will ultimately be the prosecuting authority.
 Such immunity requests, once they are duly submitted by Congress, are subject to a ten-day review period by the Attorney General and potentially a further twenty-day review by the Supreme Court.
-While neither body has authority to overturn an immunity bargain on its own grounds, they may review to ensure procedure was followed and that the information sought by this compulsory testimony is in accordance with the proper functions of Congress.
+While neither body has authority to overturn an immunity bargain on its own grounds, each may review the grant immunity to ensure appropriate procedure was followed and that the information sought by this compulsory testimony is in accordance with the proper functions of Congress.

 Experienced Congressional Investigations Attorneys

 Consulting and working with one of the experienced attorneys at Terry Eaton Attorney at Law is critical for arming yourself with the best protection in a congressional investigation.
 You will need an attorney who understands how Congress works and how congressional investigations are conducted.
-You also want to consult with an attorney who has a strong track record for handling such matters and who is based in Washington, DC.
+You also want to consult with an attorney who has a strong track record and who is based in Washington, DC.
 While your attorney cannot speak for you, he or she can attend the hearing and give counsel during the hearing, providing valuable guidance on what questions to answer and the type of responses you should provide.
 This is a legal protection allowed for anyone appearing under a subpoena, and it should not be over-looked or under-valued.

 Contact Our Firm Today

-If you have been subpoenaed, are under investigation or believe you may be under investigation by a congressional committee do not hesitate to speak with a dedicated congressional investigations attorney.
+If you have been subpoenaed by Congress, are under investigation, or believe you may be under investigation by a congressional committee do not hesitate to speak with one of our dedicated white collar defense attorneys qualified to represent you in any congressional investigation..
 Time is a factor and the stakes are high.
-Contact our DC law offices today to schedule an office consultation with one of our top-notch white-collar defense attorneys.
+Contact our DC law offices today to schedule an office consultation with one of our white-collar defense lawyers.